-With the 2.11 update of iMazing for Mac, we're introducing a completely new tool to browse and transfer iPhone photos in truly amazing fashion: you connect your iPhone to your computer, and within seconds the entire photo library can be browsed straight from the phone, including detailed metadata for each photo and video.
-Oh, and it works via Wi-Fi too, boasts a gorgeous full screen mode, and features powerful export functions as well as intuitive drag-and-drop workflows.
-Let's dig in!
+In the 2.11 update of iMazing for Mac, we introduced a completely new tool to browse and transfer iPhone photos in truly amazing fashion: you connect your iPhone to your computer, and within seconds the entire photo library can be browsed straight from the phone, including detailed metadata for each photo and video.
+Today, we're delighted to announce that the Windows version of iMazing has been updated with the same powerful and intuitive photo management tools:

 We're incredibly excited by this release because of how natural it feels.
 It's fast and seamless, and that's hard to communicate by just listing technical capabilities.

 Let's start from the moment you click on the Photos icon in iMazing: on my 2018 MacBook Pro, I count less than ten seconds of loading before I can start browsing my iPhone's library.
-Five seconds later, I stumble on this memorable indoor skydiving outing:
+On our office Asus i7 laptop from 2012, eleven seconds.
+Once the library is displayed, I start browsing and five seconds later stumble on this memorable indoor skydiving outing:

-I can drag any of these thumbnails to my desktop, or double click them to see it in more detail:
+I can drag any of these thumbnails to my desktop, or double click them to see the photo in more detail:

 The RealFly badge gives it away, that's not a pic I took.
 A glance to the right, and I learn that RealFly's camera is a Canon EOS 80D, here shot at very high shutter speed and rather shallow depth of field.
 Let's take a look at something snapped with the iPhone's camera now – a few swipes on the carrousel at the bottom of the window take me to my most recent image, a Live Photo of the wireframe whale hanging over the common space below our office: